This week’s lesson was prompted by my man Ben Olson:

 Your results will vary, of course.
 The estimator is just an estimator.
 But we’ve sent thousands of students to law schools across the country.
 These students had widely varying GPAs and LSATs, and they’ve racked up millions of dollars in scholarships.
 Try the LSAT Demon scholarship estimator and see for yourself.

 If you have questions about this lesson, please email me: I’m firstname.lastname@example.org, and I love to hear from my readers.
-And please join my free August 2021 LSAT Study Group!
-We meet on Zoom at 7ET/4PT each Thursday.
+And please join my free LSAT study group!
 All you need is a Demon Free account—come to class and share your scholarship estimator results.